ErtanAyyildiz/TraversalCoreProje/README.md

 Traversal Project

-This is a sample project showcasing the use of .NET Core 5.0, N-Tier Architecture, SignalR, Identity Server, Ajax, HTML, CSS, and JavaScript.
+This is showcasing the use of .NET Core 5.0, N-Tier Architecture, SignalR, Identity Server, Ajax, HTML, CSS, and JavaScript.

 Description
 The purpose of this project is to demonstrate the implementation of a web application using a combination of technologies and architectural patterns.
 It provides a foundation for building robust, scalable, and secure applications.